vgthorat0/BlockChainTransactions/README.md

 - Once you in output directory run your test.

+- You can find logs of application in "consoleapp.log" file.

 Some of sample commands are as below.
 ```sh
 program --read-file ..\..\..\transactions.json